moby/moby/docs/man/docker.1.md

 requires no pre-configuration, but is extremely inefficient.
 Do not use it in production.

-To make the best use of Docker with the devicemapper backend, you must have a recent version of `lvm2`.
-Use `lvm` to create a thin pool.
+To make the best use of Docker with the devicemapper backend, you must have a recent version of LVM.
+Use `lvm` to create a thin pool; for more information see `man lvmthin`.
 Then, use `--storage-opt dm.thinpooldev` to tell the Docker engine to use that pool for allocating images and container snapshots.

 Here is the list of *devicemapper* options: